hugomflavio/actel/cran-comments.md

 offers the possibility to write the output to 'distances.csv', but only through explicit user consent.

+* the functions createMatrix and completeMatrix were adapted so that they do not write into the file system.
+It is now up to the user to save the output with the correct name (this is explained in the vignettes).

 * Removed markup from the package description